tristan957/Flix-with-Friends/README.md

 ## How to Install
 Currently throwing around ideas which could include a `Makefile` or a `setup.py`.
 Stay tuned.
 Dependencies are currently written in `dependencies.txt`.
 Make sure to install them.
 Python dependencies should be installed using `pip3`.

-As of right now you can clone the repository and run `python3 MovieMain.py`.
+As of right now you can clone the repository and run `python3 Main.py` or simply `make`.

 ## Future Development
 Flix with Friends is leveraging the latest Python and GTK+ versions available on Solus.
 We, the developers will keep it up to date to the best of our ability with